aphp/edsnlp/README.md

 We welcome contributions !
 Fork the project and propose a pull request.
 Take a look at the [dedicated page](https://aphp.github.io/edsnlp/latest/contributing/) for detail.

+## Credits

+We would like to thank the following funders:

+- Assistance Publique – Hôpitaux de Paris
+- AP-HP Foundation

 ## Citation

 If you use EDS-NLP, please cite us as below.